tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 to explain why humility is necessary for faith that produces growth_:

 > We must approach our Eternal Father with broken hearts and teachable minds.
 We
-> must be willing to learn and to change.
-And, oh, how much we gain by
+> must be willing to learn and to change. ...
-> committing to live the life our Heavenly Father intends for us.
 >
 > Those who do not wish to learn and change probably will not and most likely
-> will begin to wonder whether the Church has anything to offer them.
+> will begin to wonder whether the Church [or the gospel] has anything to offer
+> them.

 False certainty often leads us to this dangerous state of being unwilling to learn and change.